 Today’s Reading: Luke 16:1-13

-Let Your merciful ears, O Lord, be open to the prayers of Your humble servants; and that they may obtain their petitions, make them to ask such things as shall please You; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.
+Let your merciful ears.
+O Lord, be open to the prayers of Your humble servants; and that they may obtain their petitions, make them to ask such things as shall please You; through Jesus Christ, Your Son, our Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
 Amen.
-(Collect for Trinity 9)
+(Collect for the Fifth Sunday after Trinity)

 -Rev. David Magruder is pastor of Peace With Christ Lutheran Church, Fort Collins, CO.